 Where do you even start when it comes to disposal of pharmaceutical waste when topics range anywhere from disposal of expired products and discontinued drugs to sharps container removal?
-Proper and compliant pharmaceutical waste disposal is essential.
+Proper and compliant pharmaceutical waste management is essential.
 The regulations are detailed and specific and you’d better believe that if you break a rule, you can face huge fines.

 Fines and penalties for improper pharmaceutical waste disposal must not be ignored.
 The ramifications of poor pharmaceutical waste management and disposal not only harm potential humans and animals, but the environment.
 When improperly disposed of, any pharmaceutical waste can make its way into water sources, soil, and the air; not to mention that insecure pharmaceutical disposal could contribute to the ongoing opioid epidemic.